invokable/laravel-voicevox/docs/develop/engine-challenges-en.md

 ### What It Does

 When the `enable_katakana_english` flag is true (default), the engine invokes `kanalizer` to convert unknown English words to katakana pronunciation before MeCab label generation.
-This is the first blocker identified in `docs/engine.md`.[^3]
+This is the first blocker identified.[^3]

 `kanalizer` is a **seq2seq neural network** written in **pure Rust** (via `kanalizer-rs`):
 - GRU encoder-decoder with multi-head attention